DevSecOpsSamples/gke-workload-identity/src/terraform/README.md

 ### Manifest Deployment

-**important**: Both the IAM service account and Kubernetes service account have the SAME name when you create it by using "terraform-google-modules/kubernetes-engine/google//modules/workload-identity".
-Thus we will replace Kubernetes service account from `bucket-api-ksa` to `bucket-api-sa`.
+**important**: Both the IAM service account and Kubernetes service account have the SAME name when you create it by using `terraform-google-modules/kubernetes-engine/google//modules/workload-identity` module.
+Thus we will replace Kubernetes service account from bucket-api-`ksa` to bucket-api-`sa`.

 ```bash
 cd bucket-api